techlore/go-incognito/Scripts/Section 3/2_Stay Updated!.md

 vulnerabilities and why keeping your programs, apps, and operating systems up to date is important.

-But not as important as this message:

-[Promotional Spot]

 At the Black Hat Conference in 2017, security researchers found a vulnerability on all Android devices called The ‘Toast Overlay’ attack, \* Have Plate of Toast \* which was able to deceive users into installing malware by overlaying